Creepsy/palex/README.md

   - palex.cfg
   - ExampleLexer.lrules

-When supplying the project folder to the generator you should see four files popping up in your project folder:
+When supplying the project folder to the generator you should see four files popping:
 - project_folder
   - palex.cfg
   - ExampleLexer.lrules